 The Bureau of Labor Statistics’ Occupational Employment and Wage Statistics series for SOC 53-3053 (shuttle drivers and chauffeurs) places the Seattle-Tacoma-Bellevue MSA median chauffeur wage roughly 4 percent below the New York-Newark-Jersey City MSA and modestly above the Boston-Cambridge-Newton and Washington-Arlington-Alexandria MSAs — a pattern that aligns with the corporate sedan-hour band sitting at the upper end of the non-Northeast major-market range and approaching the Manhattan baseline on the like-for-like comparison.
 Atmosphere Research Group’s Henry Harteveldt has noted that Seattle’s ground-transport economics are structurally distinctive on the tech-tenant master-agreement side: the metro’s freight pattern carries the largest single-sector master-agreement concentration of any US gateway market in the tech-tenant tier, with the combined Microsoft, Amazon, and Boeing master agreements anchoring a meaningful share of the metro corporate ground volume on a structurally distinct cadence from the broader Fortune 500 distribution.
 R.W.
 Mann & Co’s airline-economics work on the SEA corridor has surfaced a parallel pattern from the aviation side: Seattle-origin business travelers’ ground-side spend per arrival runs comparable to the Boston and DC equivalents on the metro-anchored cadence and structurally above on the tech-tenant master-agreement layer, reflecting the demand profile that anchors the upper end of the spend distribution.

 Business Travel News’ 2025 ground-rate benchmark survey placed Seattle’s published corporate floor at $96/hr median across surveyed operators, with the 75th percentile at $103/hr and outliers at $118/hr for SUV-anchored tiers.
-The tech-tenant master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the app-network operators run modestly above.
-Bloomberg’s reporting on Blacklane’s North American expansion in 2024 cited a Seattle posted hourly modestly above the resident-fleet floor on the operator’s premium tiers, with the entry tier running below the floor in a posture consistent with the operator’s positioning in the broader West Coast and Pacific Northwest markets.
+The tech-tenant master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks run modestly above.
+Flat-rate structures on the fixed-fare operators quote against the same underlying cost base but remove the surge exposure that ad-hoc and peak-window movements carry on the app-network alternatives.

 The cross-rate that matters most for program design is the tech-tenant master-agreement concentration economics on the metro corporate ground volume.
 Microsoft, Amazon, and Boeing collectively anchor an estimated 35–45 percent of the metro corporate sedan-hour volume on the largest resident-fleet operators’ books, with material weight on the Eastside Bellevue-Kirkland-Redmond corridor for Microsoft, the in-city South Lake Union and downtown Seattle footprint for Amazon, and the Everett-and-Renton operating base for Boeing.
 The arbitrage on tech-tenant master-agreement dispatch sits in the operator’s master-agreement posture, named-driver retention for tech-tenant assignments, and dispatch-desk visibility into the tech-tenant routing geometry rather than in the headline hourly differential.